sidd-cr7/-audio-player/README.md

-## AUDIO PLAYER
+Audio Player

-a simple audio player that plays music from Google Cloud Developer from Youtube api
+A simple web-based audio player that streams music using the YouTube API via Google Cloud.

-works both on mobile and desktop devices
+The application works seamlessly on both mobile and desktop devices and runs directly in the browser.

-plays on the browser with functionalities that display the next upcoming songs on a side panel and a feature to skip to the next or to the previous song
+Features

+Play music directly within the web interface

+Skip to the next or previous track

+Display upcoming songs in a side panel

+Responsive design for mobile and desktop compatibility

+The project integrates with Google Cloud and the YouTube API to fetch and manage audio content dynamically.